google/turbinia/docs/developer/turbinia-codelab-analyser.md

 We made a typo in `osrelease_path`, it should be `'etc/os-release'`.
 Fixing and saving that in the source code file will sync and hot-reload the file to the running worker.

 Now let's submit a new request again.

+NOTE: make sure to exit past the breakpoints in the debugger to enable the worker to continue before submitting the new request.

 ```
 $ turbinia-client submit compresseddirectory --jobs_allowlist OSInfoAnalysisJob --source_path /mnt/turbiniavolume/12345/osrelease_2024-07-24T09:36:58.045255Z.tgz